spectrocloud/librarium/content/docs/00-release-notes.md

 ### Features:

-* Palette supporters integration with [AWS GovCloud services]() to meet the compliance mandates for safeguarding sensitive data by strengthening identity management, improving cloud visibility, and protecting accounts and workloads to support mission-critical workloads for government customers.
+* Palette supporters integration with [AWS GovCloud services](/clusters/public-cloud/aws/add-aws-accounts#prerequisites) to meet the compliance mandates for safeguarding sensitive data by strengthening identity management, improving cloud visibility, and protecting accounts and workloads to support mission-critical workloads for government customers.
-* [Autoscaling]() capabilities for Palette IaaS clusters to ensure better availability and cost management for dynamic workloads.
+* [Autoscaling](/clusters/cluster-management/node-pool#workerpool) capabilities for Palette IaaS clusters to ensure better availability and cost management for dynamic workloads.
-* Palette is now compliant with FIPS compliance and provides a [FIPS-compliant]() version of Kubernetes (PXK and PXK-E).
+* Palette is now compliant with FIPS compliance and provides a [FIPS-compliant](/compliance#fips140-2) version of Kubernetes (PXK and PXK-E).
 Palette FIPS support is extended at the Platform Level with the Tenant and Project Scope and Cluster level with FIPS compliant Infra layer cluster profiles.
-* Palette supports tagging and the ability to filter user [access]() and [visibility]() to clusters using tags.
+* Palette supports tagging and the ability to filter user [access]() and [visibility](/clusters/cluster-management/noc-ui#monitoryourclusterlocation) to clusters using tags.
-* Filter geographically dispersed clusters in the Palette map view and list view using [flexible filters]() to have a granular view of cluster information.
+* Filter geographically dispersed clusters in the Palette map view and list view using [flexible filters](/clusters/cluster-management/noc-ui#mapfilters) to have a granular view of cluster information.
 * Palette supports App Profile versioning.
-Versioning enables users to create multiple [versions of an App Profile]() within the scope of a single profile name.
+Versioning enables users to create multiple [versions of an App Profile](/devx/app-profile/versioning-app-profile#appprofileversioning) within the scope of a single profile name.
-* Palette supports the [cloning]() of App Profiles across multiple projects.
+* Palette supports the [cloning](/devx/app-profile/app-profile-cloning#cloneappprofiles) of App Profiles across multiple projects.
 For example, you can clone an app profile created under a specific project to another project within the same tenant.
 * Palette supports the ability to update an [App Profile]() with the ability to update the versions and manifests.
 You can also remove and add app tiers.
-* Palette App Mode now supports the use of [containers]().
-You can specify a single container image when creating an app profile.
+* Palette App Mode now supports the use of [containers](/devx/app-profile#services).
+You can specify containers when creating an app profile.
-* Palette leverages the [Helm and OCI registries]() to configure the store and service packs.
+* Palette leverages the [Helm and OCI registries](/devx/registries#custompackregistry) to configure, store and service packs.
-* Palette supports [out-of-the-box]() applications support for services such as Kafka, MySQL, MinIO, NATS, etc., for Palette Dev Engine.
+* Palette supports [out-of-the-box](/devx/app-profile#messagingsystemservices) applications support for services such as Kafka, MySQL, MinIO, NATS, etc., for Palette Dev Engine.
 These services can be specified when creating an App Profile.
-* Palette allows you to [pause and resume]() virtual clusters that are not in use.
+* Palette allows you to [pause and resume](https://deploy-preview-1058--docs-spectrocloud.netlify.app/devx/palette-virtual-clusters/pause-restore-virtual-clusters#overview) virtual clusters that are not in use.
 This adds significant flexibility in managing the operating costs and optimizing resource management for virtual clusters.

 ### Enhancements:

-* [OS patch reboot]() support allows clusters to reboot to apply system updates if required.
+* [OS patch reboot](/clusters/cluster-management/os-patching#rebootifrequired) support allows clusters to reboot to apply system updates if required.

-* Palette Tencent Clusters now support using [security groups]() for network isolation and improving security.
+* Palette Tencent Clusters now support using [security groups](/clusters/public-cloud/tke#deployatencentcluster) for network isolation and improved security.

 * Improved app profile modeling experience.